fxcoudert/julia/doc/src/manual/calling-c-and-fortran-code.md

 3. A tuple of input types, corresponding to the function signature

 !!! note
-    As with `ccall`, the return type and tuple of input types must be literal constants.
+    As with `@ccall`, the return type and tuple of input types must be literal constants.

 !!! note
     Currently, only the platform-default C calling convention is supported.
 This means that